alanng10/class-lang/Docue/Article/Word/a.md

 Word "minor" has meaning that is minor comp.

-Word "vise" has meaning that is vise comp.
+Word "revise" has meaning that is revise comp.

 Word "task" has meaning that is to be done.